Canadian Extreme Water Level Adaptation Tool (CAN-EWLAT)

 Vertical allowances are recommended changes in the elevation of coastal infrastructure required to maintain the current level of flooding risk in a future scenario of sea level rise.
 These estimates are based on a combination of the following two elements:

 - The future projections of regional sea level rise along with the uncertainties in those projections.
-The uncertainty is captured by the statistical distribution (defined by the 5-percentile to 95-percentile limits) of the IPCC AR5 projections of regional sea-level change for the 21st century for the RCP4.5 and RCP8.5 emission scenarios.
+The uncertainty is captured by the statistical distribution (defined by the 5-percentile to 95-percentile limits) of the IPCC AR5 projections of regional sea-level change for the 21st century for the RCP2.6 (low) and RCP8.5 (high) emission scenarios.
 CAN-EWLAT improves upon the IPCC AR5 projections by incorporating information on land subsidence measured with high-precision GPS instruments.

 Ocean waves are generated and developed in response to winds.
 Often the largest waves result from marine storms, for example, extra-tropical hurricanes propagating towards the northeast, along the North American coastline, or nor’easters, propagating from Cape Hatteras towards Newfoundland and beyond.
 The largest waves result from the largest winds, blowing over long fetches.